adobe/aepsdk-react-native/packages/edgeidentity/README.md

 ## Prerequisites

-The Adobe Experience Platform Identity for Edge Network extension has the following peer dependency, which must be installed prior to install the messaging extension:
+The Adobe Experience Platform Identity for Edge Network extension has the following peer dependency, which must be installed prior to installing the identity extension:
 - [Core](../core/README.md)

 ## Installation